ThomasKillin/portfolio-tracker/README.md

 **Adjustments:** (Optional column) This column allow for a cost base adjustment to be made.
 Eg, if a company restructure takes place, a portion of the cost base may be split into a new entity.
 The number entered into the '_Adjustments_' column represents the portion of the cost base that is to be removed.
 I.e, a value of `-0.1` indicates a 10% reduction in the cost base.<br/>

->** Note there are API limits on number of calls per min.
-For the free version of the API key, up to 500 calls per month are allowed.<br>
-> Check on the API dashboard if unsure if the limit has been reached.**

 ## 3. Dependencies